 Full-Stack Setup

-Step-by-step guide to run the complete GO-MVP stack locally
+Step-by-step guide to run the complete stack locally

 Full-Stack Setup

-This guide walks you through getting both the backend and frontend running together.
+This guide gets both the backend and frontend running together on your local machine.

 1. Clone Both Repositories